Adapting your home: The bathroom

 Also, equipment may be offered as an alternative to an adaptation.
 Your occupational therapist will explain why they are making this suggestion.

-Disability Living Allowance, Personal Independence Payments and Attendance Allowance are benefits available for those who need support with activities of daily living.
-Which of these can be claimed depends on the age of the person claiming the benefit.
-Information on claiming these is available from GOV.UK (https://www.gov.uk) and the Citizens Advice Bureau (https://www.citizensadvice.org.uk/ ); this website has advice specific to each of the home nations and enables you to check your eligibility if you are not already claiming one of these benefits.
+Disability Living Allowance (DLA), Personal Independence Payments (PIP) and Attendance Allowance are benefits available for those who need support with activities of daily living.
+More information is available from the government and the Citizens Advice who have specific advice for each home nation, enabling you to check your eligibility if you are not already claiming one of these benefits.

 Further advice from us